 - While the milk is infusing, in a medium bowl, dry whisk the sugar, cornstarch, and turmeric until completely smooth.

 - Pour slowly a third of the boiling milk over the sugar mixture and whisk until smooth and lump free.
 Pour back the sugar mixture into the still-hot saucepan with the leftover milk.

 - Cook the preparation for 2 to 3 minutes on medium heat while continuing to whisk constantly.
 Check the sides and bottom of your pan with a silicone spatula from time to time to stop scorching from happening.

 - When the pastry creme has started to thickened and large bubles starts appearing, remove the sauce pan from the heat while still stiring.

 - While still hot, add the margarine and incorporate it with the spatula until homogenous.

 - Transfer the cream onto the shallow dish and cover with plastic wrap so that it is in direct contact with the cream.
 Refrigerate until cold ( minimum of 1h)

 - Use depending on your final product.
 Before using as a filling, put the pastry cream back in a bowl and whisk vigourously unil it becaumes creamy again and smooth.

-- You can replace the vanilla pod with 1 tsp of vanilla bean paste or 1 1/2 tsp of pure vanilla extract if needed.
+- You can replace the vanilla pod with 1 teaspoon of vanilla bean paste or 1 ½ teaspoon of pure vanilla extract if needed.

 - The turmeric is to give the pastry cream the classic yellowish look.
 It can be replaced with a drop of food coloring or be removed altogether since it is optional